Introducing xlwings Lite

 The book introduces you to:

 Python, pandas, OpenPyXL, XlsxWriter, pyxlsb, xlrd, xlwt, xlutils, and xlwings as well as Jupyter notebooks and Visual Studio Code.
 It is available in English, French, Trad.
 Chinese, Simpl.
-Chinese, Korean, Serbian, Polish, and German.
+Chinese, Korean, Serbian, Polish, Portuguese, and German.

 xlwings Newsletter